RoadieHQ/marketing-site/content/docs/integrations/opsgenie/index.md

 ## Introduction

-This page describes how to set up the Opsgenie plugin and configure Roadie to authenticate with your instance.
+This page describes how to set up the Opsgenie plugine.

 ## Steps